Skip to content

 To manage available plugins registered in ComfyUI Launcher:

-1. Go to Plugin management > Plugin library.
+1. Go to Plugins > Plugin library.

 For any plugin, you can: